 The Toronto Vegetarian Food Bank has partnered with Yonge St. Mission and relies on great volunteers to operate as a pop-up on the last Saturday of the month.
 Those who are vegetarian, vegan, or actively transitioning can gain access to the food bank and can qualify in the same way as any other food bank.
 Details can be found here and they’ll be opening their doors next on May 23 from 12pm-4pm.

-I was able to get a good look at the “haul” of what one person would receive from the food bank in a single visit.
+I was able to get a good look at the “haul” of what one person would receive from the food bank in a single visit (pictured above).
 It’s nice to see vegan staples like kale, non-dairy milk, and tofu!
 You would never get these items at a conventional food bank.
 Plus the variety of fruits and veggies like tomatoes, avocados, limes, garlic, sweet potato, peppers, bananas, carrots, and onions are over half the load!

 The Toronto Vegetarian Food Bank…

 Is funded through cash donations, that way fresh food and produce can be purchased wholesale, maximizing variety and nutrition and minimizing the amount of non-perishable items (which is what typical food bank donations have to be).
 So that’s where you come in!
 Help out fellow vegans/vegetarians by making a donation here.

 If you’re a Canadian veg business, you can even get involved with fundraising through the sale of your products or with events that TVFB is currently working on.
 Be sure to reach out to them here if you’re interested.
 Remember, with all the abundance that surrounds us on this planet no one should go hungry!
 Do your part and support your local food banks.

 Let’s get to the recipe!